5 Tips for Timeless Kitchen Design

 5. Classic Backsplash

 I guess I can't do a post about timeless kitchens without talking about backsplashes, right?
 While some people are totally over it, subway tile backsplashes will always be a classic choice.
-If you'd like to spice things up, try adding some Pearl Liner trim like shown here:
+If you'd like to spice things up, try adding some Pearl Liner trim like shown here (we've sold out of Pearl Liners since this article was originally published, sorry!):

 Our decorative patterns are inspired by vintage fabric and wallpaper patterns that have been around for hundreds of years so they're not going out of style anytime soon either: